quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 ```

 ::: warning Note for code editor terminals
-If you're using a code editor terminal instead of the real one and you run `quasar upgrade` and get an error *Command not found* or *@quasar/cli* version appears to be *undefined*, you will need to go to the settings of your code editor terminal and untick the option (or its equivalent) *Add 'node_modules/.bin' from the project root to %PATH%* then restart your code editor.
+If you're using a code editor terminal instead an external one and you run `quasar upgrade` and get the error *Command not found* or *@quasar/cli* version appears to be *undefined*, you will need to go to the settings of your code editor terminal and untick the option (or its equivalent) *Add 'node_modules/.bin' from the project root to %PATH%*, then restart your code editor.
 :::

 ### With Vue CLI